Is possible to have a ferret and a cat or dog?

 The introduction should be in a controlled situation.
 It is a good idea to show the dog that ferret is a part of the family.
 If the dog starts to growl or bark at the ferret stop their introduction and try again the next day.

 When you can see that their relationship is getting better, you can relax, but always keep them under control.
 Also, provide your ferret with a place to hide just to be sure.
+You have to remember – even if they do get along, never leave them together unsupervised!
+One bite (it can be unintentional) is enough for serious injury or even death of a ferret.

 Those are only a few tips you can do to introduce ferrets to dogs.
 If you want to learn more, read my post about living with ferrets and dogs.